charl-potgieter/NotesAndCodeSnippets/SystemBackupAndMigratingHardware.md

 ## Restoring backup on new hardware

+ - Backups can also be restored on a virtual machine for testing purposes

  - Safest option is to copy backup tarball onto a usb stick with nothing else important on it.

  - Be careful - don't install on the orignal machine if not the intention!